Third Call for Proposals now open: 1 position still available

 Start and duration of your position

-The preferred starting date is May or June 2020.
+The preferred starting date is as soon as possible.

 You will have an initial appointment of 12 months that will be extended by 24 months if you perform satisfactorily.
 The fellowship will not be extended after the 36 months period.